clirdlf/dlie_knowledge_graph/docs/src/posts/02_building_blocks.md

 ## Try It Yourself: Clone & Run the Project

-You can explore and run this pipeline locally using Docker.
+You can explore and run this pipeline locally using Docker (and the terminal)

 ### Prerequisites